-In the northeast of the Norte de Santander department is located the Colombian subregion of Catatumbo, this region extends through the Cordillera Oriental in Colombia and Lake Maracaibo, and it is considered a cross-border region with a high presence of illegal armed groups and a profound social problematic aggravated by narcotraffic, smuggling and terrorism (Gutiérrez-Sanín, 2021).
-It consists of 11 municipalities, including El Carmen, Convención, La Playa, Hacarí, El Tarra, Ábrego, Ocaña, Teorama, Sardinata, San Calixto, and Tibú.
-Within the important aspects to highlight, this region is recognized as a PDET territory, a program with a territorial approach, a policy established for the management and planning of the Colombian government (Georgi, 2022) to promote economic, social, and environmental development in areas affected by the Colombian conflict.
+In the northeast of the Norte de Santander department is located the Colombian subregion of Catatumbo, this region extends through the Cordillera Oriental in Colombia and the Lake Maracaibo, and it is considered as a cross-border region with a high presence of illegal armed groups and a profound social problematic aggravated by narcotraffic, smuggling and terrorism (Gutiérrez Sanín, 2021).
+It consists of 11 municipalities including El Carmen, Convención, La playa, Hacarí, El tarra, Ábrego, Ocaña, Teorama, Sardinata, San Calixto and Tibú.
+Within the important aspects to highlight, this region is recognized as a PDET territory, a program with territorial approach, a policy established for the management and planning of the Colombian government (Georgi, 2022) to promote economic, social and environmental development in areas affected by the Colombian conflict.

-The Catatumbo area was established as a homogenous territory with a wide range of natural resources and diverse social and cultural aspects that show its plurality in their agricultural and livestock rooting, constituting sustainable factors of production (Ríos et al., 2021) with competitive aspects according to the dynamics of economic development; this represents a well-being that promotes equality of conditions for the rural economy and could constitute a focal point for urban development (Rodríguez, Binda, Quintero, García, Gómez, Soto, Martínez & Clerici, 2020).
+The Catatumbo area, established as a homogenous territory with a wide range of natural resources and diverse social and cultural aspects that show its plurality in their agricultural and livestock rooting, constituting sustainable factors of production (Ríos et al., 2021) with competitive aspects according to the dynamics of economic development, this represents a well-being that promotes equality of conditions for the rural economy and could constitute a focal point for urban development (Rodríguez, Binda, Quintero, García, Gómez, Soto, Martínez & Clerici,2020).
 This way, the territorial policies help to manage challenges that have effect in the short and mid-term as a fundamental principle for social growth.
-For this reason, integrations of the municipalities help strategic actions for the accomplishment of objectives regarding government policies of the department, as well as increasing the regional flows for the consolidation of goods and services for commercialization (Schultze Kraft, 2018), improvement of regional connectivity, diversification of production and decreasing the costs of transportation among others.
+For this reason, integrations of the municipalities help strategic actions for the accomplishment of objectives regarding government policies of the department, as well as, increasing the regional flows for the consolidation of goods and services for commercialization (Schultze Kraft, 2018), improvement of regional connectivity, diversification of production and decreasing the costs of transportation among others.

-Therefore, the conditions and particularities generated by territorial issues constitute a potentiality for strategic proposals for agricultural development, considering strategies that allow prioritized actions (Tatis-Díaz, Osorio, Hernández, Pallares, Canales Paternina & González, 2022) for the different products and services generated in the territory from the rural economy.
-The territory's demand for agricultural development constitutes a potential sector that allows economic-productive development activities in this sector (Escandón, Urbano, Hurtado & Domínguez, 2019), building a solid offer for national and international commercialization.
+Therefore, the conditions and particularities generated by territorial issues constitute a potentiality for strategic proposals for agricultural development, considering strategies that allow to prioritize actions (Tatis Díaz, Osorio, Hernández, Pallares, Canales Paternina & González, 2022) for the different products and services generated in the territory from the rural economy.
+Exalting the demand for agricultural development, the territory constitutes a potential sector that allows to develop economic-productive activities in this sector (Escandón, Urbano, Hurtado & Domínguez, 2019), building a solid offer for national and international commercialization.

-The continuous globalization process has allowed the insertion of the national economy into the international market, where the capitalist circles marked by the economic development of large countries predominate (Pinto-Hidalgo & Silva-Centeno, 2022).
-Therefore, to achieve the development of the rural economy of Colombia, there must be ample effort from the rural society where the productive process adapts to the market's needs to make it more competitive.
-Developing technologies suitable for the Colombian geographic space and the climate diversity (Zuluaga et al., 2021) present in the region is important.
+The continuous globalization process has allowed the insertion of the national economy to the international market where the capitalist circles marked by economic development of large countries predominate (Pinto Hidalgo & Silva Centeno, 2022).
+Therefore, to achieve the development of the rural economy of Colombia, there must be an ample effort of the rural society where the productive process adapts to the needs of the market to make it more competitive.
+It is important to develop technologies that are suitable for the Colombian geographic space and the climate diversity (Zuluaga et al., 2021) that is present on the region.

-It is important to emphasize that the population and rural settlements in Colombia and the economic activities they exercise lack the technology and complex productive processes that could derive in a value-added for production (Negret, Sonter, Watson, Possingham, Jones, Suarez, Ochoa & Maron, 2019), it is also important to highlight that the production carried out in rural areas of Colombia in the majority of cases represents the consumption and supply for the same area without considering surpluses that could be commercialized on a national level and with less option at an international level, which reduces to a minimum scale of traceability (Georgi, 2021) of commercialization of products that are produced in these areas.
+It is important to emphasize that the population and rural settlements in Colombia and the economic activities they exercise lack of technology and complex productive processes that could derive in a value added for production (Negret, Sonter, Watson, Possingham, Jones, Suarez, Ochoa & Maron, 2019), it is also important to highlight that the production carried out in rural areas of Colombia in the majority of cases represents the consumption and supply for the same area without considering surpluses that could be commercialized on a national level and with less option at an international level, which reduces to a minimum scale of traceability (Georgi, 2021) of commercialization of products that are produced in these areas.